alt236/codeplasterage/README.md

 In case it is not obvious: This is a joke (but fully functional) library which was born out of a discussion about how code coverage metrics can be abused and artificially inflated.

-* **DO NOT USE THIS PROJECT AS A WAY TO ENSURE QUALITY OR TO VALIDATE ANY CONTRACTS OR BEHAVIOUR**
-* **THIS PROJECT WILL (BY DESIGN) TRY AND EXECUTE AS MUCH CODE AS POSSIBLE IN YOUR CODEBASE WITH NO MEASURE OR REASON, SO ANY POTENTIALLY DESTRUCTIVE ACTIONS WILL ALSO BE EXECUTED.**
+THIS LIBRARY WILL TRY AND EXECUTE AS MUCH CODE AS POSSIBLE IN YOUR CODEBASE (AND ANY DEPENDENCIES) WITH NO MEASURE OR REASON (UNLESS **YOU** SET UP THE FILTERS CORRECTLY), _SO **POTENTIALLY DESTRUCTIVE OR COST-INCURRING** ACTIONS **WILL** ALSO **BE** **EXECUTED**_.

-* **BY USING THIS, AND DEPENDING ON HOW YOUR CODE IS STRUCTURED, YOU MAY END UP MAKING UNEXPECTED NETWORK CALLS**
-* **DO NOT USE WITHOUT BACKUPS**
+* Do not use without backups
+* By using this (UNLESS **YOU** SET UP THE FILTERS CORRECTLY), and depending on how your code is structured, you may end up making unexpected network/db calls
+* Do not use this project as a way to ensure quality or to validate any contracts or behaviour

 Use at your own risk.

-I bear absolutely no responsibility for any runaway (or unexpected) `Runtime.getRuntime() .exec("rm -rf ./")` or `FileUtils.deleteDirectory(new File("./"));` or `DROP TABLE`s or similar that you get smitten with by running this library.
+I bear absolutely no responsibility for any runaway (or unexpected) `Runtime.getRuntime() .exec("rm -rf ./")` or `FileUtils.deleteDirectory(new File("./"));` or `DROP TABLE`s or similar that you get smitten with when using this library.

+I also bear no responsibility for any financial damages incurred in any way, say because 1000s of images were spun up, or all your data were moved out/in of Glacier, or your employer/customer is wondering where his code is now, or 1000s of push messages were sent, etc.

 If you still want to use this, and you know where the destructive stuff are, you _can_ exclude any relevant code via the `@Config` filters (see below) - I still bear no responsibility though!